JEdward7777/js-translation-helps-proxy/ARCHITECTURE.md

 - **95.4% code coverage** with comprehensive test suite
 - **Production-ready** with real upstream integration testing

-**Current Version**: 0.1.0 - Fully implemented and tested, ready for production use.
+**Current Version**: 0.1.0 - Fully implemented and tested with retry mechanism for Cloudflare Worker cold starts, ready for production use.